Marcus Semien Player Props: Rangers vs. Rays

 Rays Pitching Rankings

+- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have the second-ranked team ERA among all league pitching staffs (3.69).
+- The Rays have the first-ranked team ERA across all league pitching staffs (3.71).

-- The Rays surrender the ninth-fewest home runs in baseball (101 total, one per game).
+- Rays pitchers combine to give up the ninth-fewest home runs in baseball (103 total, 1.1 per game).

+- The Rays are sending Littell (0-1) out for his third start of the season.

-- In his most recent appearance on Saturday, July 8, the right-hander threw five innings against the Atlanta Braves, allowing four earned runs while surrendering five hits.
+- In his most recent appearance -- in relief on Sunday, July 9 -- the right-hander tossed two innings against the Atlanta Braves, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.